 Through the analysis of data featured on the Wake County Social Equity Atlas, we've identified 6 low-income, high-SAP-receiving census tracts located in Southeast Raleigh, consisting of 8605 households, 18.5% (1597) of which are located in food deserts.
 This data, along with helpful anecdotal information shared with us by Wake County community members working to combat food insecurity, support the idea that a free food distribution service would help remedy the food insecurity issues of the residents in the aforementioned households - specifically the most at-risk members of the population (low-income, senior citizens, and the homeless).

 We've conducted extensive research into assessing where the needs for a free food distribution service are most pressing in Southeast Raleigh.
-Through communication with numerous community partners, including Wake County Human Services, the Wake County Office of Sustainability, the NC Cooperative Extension, and Southeast Raleigh Promise, as well as data derived from the aforementioned Social Equity Atlas and USDA Food Desert Map, we've identified 6 neighborhood areas where the regular distribution of free healthy hot meals and grocery bundles containing fresh produce and non-perishable food items will prove most beneficial.
-Bordered by Rock Quarry Road to the east, E. Lenoir Street to the north, Garner Road to the west, and I-40 to the south, these neighborhoods will serve as the initial locations for Neighborfood Express's distribution efforts.
+Through communication with numerous community partners, including Wake County Human Services, the Wake County Office of Sustainability, the NC Cooperative Extension, and Southeast Raleigh Promise, as well as data derived from the aforementioned Social Equity Atlas and USDA Food Desert Map, we've identified 6 neighborhood areas where the regular distribution of free, nutrient dense grocery bundles containing fresh produce and non-perishable food items will prove most beneficial.
+Bordered by Rock Quarry Road to the east, E. Lenoir Street to the north, Garner Road to the west, and I-40 to the south, these neighborhoods serve as the primary locations for Neighborfood Express's distribution efforts.

 The organizing principle behind the program is to combat food insecurity by delivering free healthy food and supplies directly to neighborhood residents who lack both transportation and physical proximity to available food sources.
-Ever since launching our efforts in November 2020, we've made tremendous progress in accomplishing our goal of ending hunger for thousands of food insecure kids and families.
+Ever since launching our efforts in November 2020, we've made tremendous progress in accomplishing our goal of lifting hundreds of kids and families permanently out of food insecurity.

 Our first-year goal for Neighborfood Express is to distribute a minimum 50,000 pounds of free healthy groceries, as well as essential supplies, to residents in the aforementioned neighborhoods.
-By doing so, we'll help eliminate hunger for nearly 5000 Southeast Raleigh residents.
+By doing so, we aim to eliminate hunger for a minimum of 5000 Southeast Raleigh residents.

 We also regularly provide free support services to help meet all the needs of the kids and families we serve, including in such areas as housing, employment, addiction recovery, and education.